-3.1.7 At-Sea Pacific Whiting Sectors (Tables 14a & b)
+6.1.7 Pacific Whiting At-sea Sectors

 The three Pacific whiting sectors - at-sea catcher-processor, at-sea mothership, and shoreside - are managed to fixed allocations of 34 percent, 24 percent, and 42 percent respectively, although actual landings have varied somewhat from these allocations.
-Table 3-9 shows average annual landings and revenue for the three Pacific whiting sectors, which catch almost exclusively Pacific whiting.
-During this period, this species' share amounted to 99.4 percent of the catch by weight.
+Table 6-10 shows average annual landings and revenue for the at-sea Pacific whiting sectors, which catch almost exclusively Pacific whiting.